Airways International Cymru: History

-The airline commenced operations in 1984 offering flights to popular European holiday destinations.
-It was based in Cardiff, Wales and started operations with a single British Aircraft Corporation BAC One-Eleven (BAC 1-11-300) G-YMRU purchased from Quebecair of Canada.
+The airline was founded by Tony Clemo, Brian Proctor, and David Whiteman, and was based in Cardiff, Wales.
+Their first flight was on 13 April 1984 to Malaga.
+The company started operations with a single British Aircraft Corporation BAC One-Eleven (BAC 1-11-300) G-YMRU purchased from Quebecair of Canada.
 For the first summer season of operations it also leased a BAC 1-11-400 G-AXMU from British airline British Island Airways.
 Later in 1984 it introduced a further BAC 1-11-300 G-WLAD purchased from Quebecair as a replacement for the British Island Airways aircraft.

 In 1985 it introduced an ex Britannia Airways Boeing 737-200 G-BAZI leased from GPA.

 In 1986 it received its first Boeing 737-300 G-PROC, and this was used to expand destinations to popular holiday spots throughout Europe.
+The company had earned half a million pounds in profit by their second year in business.
+It was during 1986 that the chairman, Clemo began having difficulties with the other cofounders.
+He claimed that Proctor had used overseas investment accounts to fund the airline's foundation, and had lied to him about owning them.
+After several disputed over this issue, Clemo left the board in November 1986, but remained as a 25% shareholder.
+He attempted to sue the company in 1987 over the use of overseas investment to found the airline, but was unsuccessful.

 In 1987 it received a new Boeing 737-300 G-BNCT.
 Additional contracts saw the lease of a further Boeing 737-300 G-PROK for the summer of 1987.
-After the European summer season, this Boeing 737-300 was leased to an American airline, SunCoast Airlines.
-Difficulties regarding the contract, and a lack of payment for the lease led to financial difficulties, and in early 1988 the airline's aircraft were repossessed by their lenders.
+The airline was awarded Thompson Holiday's Certificate of Excellence for their in flight service during the summer 1987 tourist season.

+The airline intended to expand into the travel agency business during 1987, and purchased the travel firm Tour Reps.
+The company was renamed to Airways Holidays, and they began sending promotional material out to travel agencies in December.

 Throughout the airline's history, the operational fleet was reduced during the winter months by leasing out of aircraft to other operators.
 These included Air New Zealand, Aer Lingus, British Midland Airways and Manx Airlines.